Feeling like you’re stuck in a rut and don’t know where to start? We’ve all been there.

 So you have some big goals in mind; that’s awesome!
 But it can take time to figure out where to start.

-One helpful strategy is to break down your future goal into a smaller, actionable habits.
+One helpful strategy is to break down your future goal into a smaller, actionable habit.

 How To Turn Future Goals Into Habits